niplav/site/considerations_on_cryonics.md

 	levyear=2080

-However, there are some reasons why one might want to stay signed up to cryonics even after LEV – there might be types of accidents where large parts of the body are destroyed in ways that both lead to death and that regenerative medicine at the time can't handle, and so one will want to be preserved until the missing bodyparts can be re-created and
+However, there are some reasons why one might want to stay signed up to cryonics even after LEV—there might be types of accidents where large parts of the body are destroyed in ways that both lead to death and that regenerative medicine at the time can't handle, and so one will want to be preserved until the missing bodyparts can be re-created and